The Governance Specification

 Initial content (seven steelmanned objections).
 Published as a new MDX page.

-Empty template page, ready to receive entries.
+Template page, ready to receive entries.
 Published as a new MDX page.

 A live test of the protocol on a real Tier 1 or Tier 2 change.
 This validates the operational protocol and produces the first deliberation record.
+Gated by the hybrid activation trigger; a prototype deliberation may run earlier.